How are you billed for Atlassian Access?

 - Chose your preferred payment method and click Next.

 - Accept the terms and conditions and click Subscribe.

 You'll be redirected back to the Billing details page once your subscription for Atlassian Access has been processed successfully.

 If you are paying for existing Atlassian cloud products and services, you still need to add your billing details for Atlassian Access in the billing section of your organization.

-There are two ways of managing the number of unique billable users in your organization.
-As Atlassian Access is billed when an enabled, managed account has access to a supported product, you can either deactivate or delete the user's account at the organization level, or work with your organization or site admin to remove the user's product access in your sites, or add the user to a nonbillable policy.
+There are three ways of managing the number of billable users in your organization.
+You’re billed for Atlassian Access when a managed account has access to a supported product.
+You can either deactivate or delete the user's account at the organization level, work with your site admin to remove the user's product access in your sites, or add the user to a nonbillable policy.

 Disable a user's Atlassian account